In the United States, lanes or streetlights are usually a given. Without them, it would be nearly impossible to drive safely.

 If you rely on outside suppliers or manufacturers, you can set up a simple manufacturing workflow like this.

 You can also expand on the template to better suit internal manufacturing processes.

 5. IT requests or bug reports

-Whether you’re an internal IT department or you offer manager IT services to enterprises, you need to manage IT requests efficiently.
+Whether you work in internal IT or you offer IT services to enterprises, you need to manage IT requests efficiently.

 This template can help you quickly categorize and prioritize important tasks, as well as protect any SLAs.